-In all businesses that Company engages in, its objective is to be a world class group of companies with a broad range of pioneering development options, enabling shared values and prosperity to all its stakeholders and contributing to sustainable national development.
-The Company's mission is to be a world class mining company providing metals and minerals that are essential ingredients for greener, more sustainable products required in almost every aspect of everyday life.
-We carry out our activities in an environmentally, socially, & financially responsible manner for the benefit of the nation, the communities where we operate, our employees, customers, and other stakeholders.
+In all businesses that the Company engages in, its objective is to be a world-class group of companies with a broad range of pioneering development options, enabling shared values and prosperity to all its stakeholders and contributing to sustainable national development.
+The Company's mission is to be a world-class mining company providing metals and minerals that are essential ingredients for greener, more sustainable products required in almost every aspect of everyday life.
+The Company carries out its activities in an environmentally, socially, & financially responsible manner for the benefit of the nation, the communities where it operates, its employees, customers, and other stakeholders.